SAP-samples/kyma-runtime-extension-samples/order-validation/README.md

 ## Configuration

-Ensure the Commerce system has the kymaintegrsation, odata2webservices and adminapi extensions.
+Ensure the Commerce system has the `kymaintegrationservices`, `odata2webservices` and `adminapi` extensions.

 The extension requires a `Secret` named `order-validation` configured in the Kyma namespace containing the following values: